SRFB Grant Process Steps

-Submit Application to Lead Entity: Applicants for Salmon Recovery Funding must complete a pre-application (March) before submitting a full application.
+Submit Application to Lead Entity: Applicants for Salmon Recovery Funding must complete a pre-application, due in March, before submitting a full application.
 The pre-application process is meant to provide early feedback to applicants as they determine which proposals to pursue and how to develop them.
-Shortly after applicants submit the pre-application, they will be asked to schedule a conference with the pre-application subcommittee.
-When an applicant decides to carry a proposal beyond the pre-proposal review, they will need to work with the Lead Entity Coordinator to obtain a project number, then complete a formal application using the RCO’s PRISM database (April).
+Shortly after the pre-application is submitted, applicants will be asked to schedule a conference with the pre-application subcommittee.
+When an applicant decides to carry a proposal beyond the pre-proposal review, they will need to work with the Lead Entity Coordinator to obtain a project number, then complete a formal application using the RCO’s PRISM database, due in April.

-Local Project Evaluation: The evaluation happens in multiple phases, including project site visits, applicant presentations, technical advisory group evaluation and citizen committee ranking.
-This process helps the project applicant to develop the scientifically best projects based on feedback received during these steps.
-Once this local process is complete, the Yakima Basin Fish and Wildlife Recovery Board forwards their funding recommendations to the SRFB in Olympia (August).
+Local Project Evaluation: Our local evaluation process happens in multiple phases, including sponsor presentations, project site visits, technical advisory group evaluation, and finally citizen committee ranking.
+This process helps the project applicant to develop proposals that are scientifically-sound, rooted in regional recovery plans, and consider potential socio-economic impacts.
+Once this local process is complete, the Yakima Basin Fish and Wildlife Recovery Board forwards their funding recommendations to the SRFB in Olympia, due in August.

-Funding: SRFB project proposals are officially awarded at the mid-December SRFB meeting.
+Funding: Project proposals are officially awarded at the September SRFB meeting.
 Sponsors do not have to be present at this meeting unless they are defending a “Project of Concern”.
 After this meeting, the Outdoor Grant Manager assigned to the Yakima Basin will contact the sponsor for contracting details.